 Steps To Take

-If you know you fall into one of the above categories, it is in your best interest to start the process of applying for a Temporary Residence Permit of Criminal Rehabilitation well in advance.
-Applying for a TRP with the Canadian Visa Office can take 3-6 months, but it will ensure your approval instead of relying on your permit to be accepted at the point of entry.
+If you know you fall into one of the above categories, it is in your best interest to start the process of applying for a Temporary Residence Permit or Criminal Rehabilitation well in advance.
+Applying for a TRP with the Canadian Visa Office can take 6-10 months, but it will ensure your approval instead of relying on your permit to be accepted at the point of entry.
 We realize that it’s not always possible to apply for a TRP that far in advance, especially if you are heading to Canada on business, so we’ve partnered with a Canadian law firm to help ensure you get assistance from both sides of the border.

 We’ve worked with the Migration Lawyers at Mamann, Sandaluk and Kingwell LLP in the past, and we know both our firm and theirs can help you gain entry to Canada.
 They have helped individuals obtain TRPs and be deemed rehabilitated, and we know by working together, we can help ensure your trip to Canada goes off without a hitch.